Hatis Noit + Merope + Yas Clarke at The Lantern

 Other world gigs

-Tara Clerkin Tro at The Trinity Centre
+Tara Clerkin Trio at The Trinity Centre

 — The Trinity Centre

-experimental jazz ambient downtempo
+ambient downtempo experimental jazz

 Festival of Ugly Music at Multiple Venues